kunaldeo/django-keyedcache3/README.rst

 (optional) If you want to use the threaded first-level cache, you need to install `threaded_multihost`_.

-It is recommended to set a 'KEY_PREFIX' to a unique string in your settings.py file.
+It is recommended to set a 'KEY_PREFIX' to any unique string in your settings.py file.
 For production caches or for sites with different values SITE_ID it is even obligatory.
 This allows you to avoid collisions when running more than one site with the same backend.
 An easy solution is `CACHES = {'defalt': {...
 'KEY_PREFIX': str(settings.SITE_ID)}}`.